-There are various theological divisions in evangelical Christianity today in America and the gaps are growing wider.
-Countless books have been written to defend one position, while attacking the opposite position.
+There are two main theological divisions in evangelical Christianity today in America – Covenant Theology and Dispensational Theology – and the gap is growing wider.
+Thousands of books have been written to defend these positions while attacking the opposite position.
 Faith Theological Seminary is not under any denominational or man-made theological pressure.
 Our seminary stands to uphold the Master’s command.
 FTS teaches the inerrant, infallible Word of God plainly, systematically, and effectively from Genesis to Revelation.
-We teach the history and content of all the major theological perspectives, so that the student is apprised of the different theological denominational environments.
-These views are weighed for truth, using the Bible as the scale.
+We teach the history and content of both covenant and dispensational theologies, so that the student is apprised of the different Theological denominational environments.
+These views are weighed for truth, using the Bible, as the scale.
 Students are challenged to search the Scriptures inductively, relying upon the illuminating power of the Holy Spirit.
 God’s Word, the Bible, is the ONLY authority in matters of faith and practice.
-We believe that the Bible alone is our guideline in everything we teach and do at Faith Theological Seminary, as the Apostle Paul writes to Timothy, “the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
+We believe that the Bible alone is our guideline in everything we teach and do at Faith Theological Seminary as Apostle Paul writes to Timothy, “the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
 And this is our position in theological education.

-The late Rev. Dr. Francis A. Schaffer, one of Faith’s noted graduates put it this way, and we quote, “Faith Seminary is a grand school, one the Lord has raised up to fill a specific need, and which by His grace is filling it.
+Rev. Dr. Francis A. Schaeffer, one of Faith’s noted graduates put it this way and we quote, “Faith Seminary is a grand school, one the Lord has raised up to fill a specific need, and which by His grace is filling it.
 Many of us have had our confidence in one college and seminary after another swept away, but thank God we can say to the young men and women who follow us without hesitation, ‘Go to Faith’.”